LibreCAD/docs/guides/completion.rst

 .. actual image size 1280px x 960px

-The print preview window replaces the drawing window and displays the **Print Preview Tool Options** tool-bar:
+The print preview window replaces the drawing window and displays the :ref:`Print Preview Tool Options <print-preview-toolopt>` tool-bar:

 .. figure:: /images/toolOptions/toPrintPreview.png
     :align: center
     :scale: 100
     :alt: Print Preview Toolbar
 .. actual image size 388px x 35px

 The print preview window shows an white rectangle with a black border and a drop shadow on a grey background.
 The black border represents the paper format as it is configured in the settings from the :ref:`dimension settings <dimn-prefs>` in **Drawing Preferences** on the "Paper" tab.
 If margins are specified, they are shown as a darker grey border.